‘The Young And The Restless’ Star Jordi Vilasuso Reveals His Whole Family’s Battle With Coronavirus

 “Oh, man.
 This is crazy.
 Blessings to you and your family.
 What a nightmare that must have been.
 We’ve all been fearing this very possibility.
 Thank you for sharing and for letting everyone know you guys are safe and through the hard parts.
 Hope you guys are feeling better!” exclaimed Robert Adamson, who is Noah Newman on the soap.

-Kaitlyn noted that she would share more details of their experience to help others who are enduring the virus in hopes that their reality may help others who are navigating the illness.
+Kaitlyn noted that she would share more details of the experience to help others who are enduring the virus in hopes that their reality may help them.